HaxeFoundation/HaxeManual/md/manual/types-nullability-optional-arguments.md

 ## 2.2.1 Optional Arguments and Nullability

-Optional arguments also have to be accounted when considering nullability.
+Optional arguments also have to be accounted for when considering nullability.

-In particular, there must be a distinction between **native** optional arguments which are not nullable and Haxe optional arguments which might be.
+In particular, there must be a distinction between **native** optional arguments which are not nullable and Haxe-specific optional arguments which might be.
 The distinction is made by using the question-mark optional argument:

 ```haxe
 // x is a native Int (not nullable)